 What more can you do with Scrcpy?

-As long as you have correctly installed Scrcpy, you can do all the things that you’d expect from sharing Android screen to PC.
+As long as you have correctly installed Scrcpy, you can do all the things that you’d expect from Android screen mirroring.
 You just need to enter the appropriate command.
 Here is the list of a few Scrcpy commands –

 - To enter Full Screen – “scrcpy — f”